QubesOS/qubes-doc/security/device-considerations.md

 **Security Warning On USB Input Devices**
 -----------------------------------------
 If you connect USB input devices (keyboard and mouse) to a VM, that VM will effectively have control over your system.
-Because of this, the benefits of using a [USB qube] are much smaller than using a fully untrusted USB qube.<!--TODO: what's the difference?
-What is meant by "USB qube" vs. "fully untrusted USB qube"?-->
+Because of this, the benefits of using a [USB qube] entrusted with a keyboard or other interface device are much smaller than using a fully untrusted USB qube.
 In addition to having control over your system, such a VM can also sniff all the input you enter there (for example, passwords in the case of a USB keyboard).

 There is no simple way to protect against sniffing, but you can make it harder to exploit control over input devices.